-This year, why not make a savory Thanksgiving Pizza for a delicious holiday twist?
+This year, why not make a savory Loaded Thanksgiving Pizza for a delicious holiday twist?
 Top your homemade pizza crust with garlic parmesan sauce, melty mozzarella, smoky bacon and colorful veggies.

 There are three components to this pizza: the homemade dough, the garlic parmesan sauce and the toppings.
 Start by making the dough first, as it needs time to rest. then make the sauce and toppings, assemble bake and enjoy!

 If you haven't made homemade crust before, it's easy to do and so worth it.
 This simple recipe uses a few pantry staple ingredients to make a super chewy and crisp pizza crust.
 Here's what you need to make it: